SL18: History

-On the 30th of March 2017, the submit deadline passed and the evaluation process begun.
+On 30 March 2017, the submit deadline passed and the evaluation process begun.
 A year later, on the 18th June 2018, Sporveien awarded a contract to CAF.
-On the 28th of August, 2019, a full-scale model of the new tram was unveiled at Rådhusplassen (City Hall Square).
+On 28 August 2019, a full-scale model of the new tram was unveiled at Rådhusplassen (City Hall Square).

 In 2020, after the outbreak of COVID-19, the production of trams in Spain was temporarily halted.
-Nonetheless, in October 2020, the first tram arrived in Oslo and it was unveiled at Grefsen Depot.
+Nonetheless, on 19 September 2020, the first tram arrived from Spain, as was unloaded at the port of Drammen.
+It was unveiled the next month at Grefsen depot.
 There was a testing period on Line 13 between Skøyen and Bråten in early 2022, before being put to use on Line 17 and Line 18, between Rikshospitalet and Grefsen station, starting from April 2022.

+However in early 2023, there a problem with the delivery of the trams occurred.
+CAF notified Sporveien that there were challenges in obtaining and acquiring the necessary parts.
+This was due to a worldwide shortage of parts, which was also affected by the end of the COVID-19 pandemic and the Russo-Ukrainian War.
+This means that new trams were temporarily not delivered to Oslo.
+However, they resumed deliveries not long afterwards.